We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 Aurelio Montes, Douglas Murray, Alfredo Vidaurre and Pedro Grand started Montes in 1987.
 They formed Montes with the intention of producing some of the best wines in Chile.
 Their meticulous approach to wine making really broke the mould.
 They control all aspects of the process and pick their grapes by hand.
 As a result, their Villa Montes Cabernet Sauvignon raised the bar for wine making in Chile.
 A number of different brands make up the Montes portfolio.
 For instance, the Alpha wines are made from premium sites, which guarantees complexity; the Villa Montes wines are made from Montes’ estate vineyards, which make them excellent value for money.

 Polgoon is a true Cornish gem.
 The vineyard was set up in the early 2000s and they completed their first harvest in 2006.
 They are based just outside Penzance at the tip of Cornwall; if you’re down that way, you really should pop in and say hi!
 Their location gives them a special micro-climate that allows them to produce some excellent wines, including one of the best English reds we’ve tasted.
 Their wines have won multiple awards including the Waitrose Trophy for “Best Still Rosé in the UK”.
-They also have an orchard, where they grow apples and pears for making ciders and juices.

 They are vegan certified by the vegetarian society.